ThemezerNX/LayoutDocs/docs/guide/animations/paitags-and-targets.md

 - Translations are relative to the (x, y) coordinates defined in your `.json` layout, so a (0, 0) translation means that the pane keeps its base position
 - Scaling is also relative to what is defined in your `.json` layout.
-To keep your pane size at a 1:1 ratio, `KeyFrames` values should be set to `1`
+To keep your pane size at a 1:1 ratio, KeyFrame `value`s should be set to `1`
-- Value `3` for `AnimationTarget` scales the pane down along the y-axis by a certain px amount (no cropping involved), * *although** it needs further testing to be completely sure.
-It seems to work with absolute values within `KeyFrames`, meaning that negative values have the same effect as if they were positive
-- Value `2` for `AnimationTarget` also needs further testing.
-This time I couldn't figure out what it actually does.
-An obvious guess would be that it scales the pane down along the x-axis, but my trial and error sessions haven't given any luck towards that expected result

 ### <a href="#FLVI"></a>FLVI (Visibility)